Casablanca-class escort carrier: Post war

 Some ships were retained postwar as aircraft transports, where their lack of speed was not a major drawback.
 Some units were reactivated as helicopter escort carriers (CVHE and T-CVHE) or utility carriers (CVU and T-CVU) after the war, but most were deactivated and placed in reserve once the war ended, stricken in 1958-9 and scrapped in 1959–61.
 One ship, USS Thetis Bay, was heavily modified into an amphibious assault ship (LPH-6), but was scrapped in 1966.

 Originally, half of their number were to be transferred to the Royal Navy under Lend-Lease, but instead they were retained in the US Navy and the Batch II Bogue-class escort carriers were transferred instead as the Ruler class (the RN's Batch I Bogues were the Attacker class).

 Ships of the class

-All ships of the Casablanca class were built in Vancouver, Washington, by the Kaiser Shipbuilding Company.
+All ships of the Casablanca class were built in Vancouver, Washington, at the Kaiser Shipbuilding Company's Vancouver Shipyard.
 The following ships of the class were constructed.